-Later, when the time comes and your need is real, you can simply migrate your Spring Boot applications to a fully managed and production-grade Pivotal CloudFoundry environment a SBDG will figure out what to do, leaving you to focus entirely on your application. ınd
+Later, when the time comes and your need is real, you can simply migrate your Spring Boot applications to a fully managed and production-grade Pivotal CloudFoundry environment an SBDG will figure out what to do, leaving you to focus entirely on your application. d

-Chapter 23.
+Chapter 24.
 Docker